wso2/docs-is/en/docs/samples/sso-for-saml-apps.md

     ![dispatch-login](../assets/img/samples/dispatch-login.png)

-2. You will be redirected to the login page of WSO2 Identity Server.
-Log in using your WSO2 Identity Server credentials (admin/admin).
+2. You will be redirected to the login page of WSO2 IS.
+Log in using your WSO2 IS credentials (admin/admin).
 Provide the required consent.
 You will be redirected to the Pickup Dispatch application home page.

-3. Now, if you navigate to <http://wso2is.local:8080/saml2-web-app-pickup-manager.com> and click **Login**, you can see that user has been automatically logged in to this application without being prompted for user credentials.
+3. Now, if you navigate to <http://wso2is.local:8080/saml2-web-app-pickup-manager.com> and click **Login**, you can see that the user has been automatically logged in to this application without being prompted for user credentials.

-You have successfully configured SAML Single Sign-On for two web applications using WSO2 Identity Server as the identity provider.
+You have successfully configured SAML Single Sign-On for two web applications using WSO2 IS as the identity provider.

 ----